-Teaching is an attractive and -- importantly in the current economic climate --fairly recession-proof profession.
-Salaries have been increasing steadily for years, most positions include very good benefits and regular raises, and you get summers off.
-The combined appeal of a fertile job market, job security, and good pay are drawing more people than ever into the profession.
+Teaching is an attractive and -- importantly in the current economic climate -- a fairly recession-proof profession.
+Salaries have been increasing steadily for years, most positions include very good benefits and regular raises, and you typically get summers off.
+The combined appeal of a stable job market, job security, and good pay are drawing more people than ever into the profession.

-Become a Qualified Teacher in a Master's Degree & Teaching License Program Teaching opportunities are still -- and are expected to remain -- plentiful, but the influx of new teachers means that competition for the choicest jobs is fierce.
-If you are preparing for a career in education, give yourself a leg up on the competition by enrolling in a master's degree and teaching license program.
+Teaching opportunities are still -- and are expected to remain -- plentiful, but the influx of new teachers means that competition for the choicest jobs is fierce.
+If you are preparing for a career in education, give yourself a leg up on the competition by enrolling in a master's degree program.

 All teaching degree programs cover much of the same material, including classroom management, elementary and/or secondary school curriculum, the psychology of learning, teaching methods, and so on.
 But a master's degree program allows you the opportunity to broaden your area of study -- to learn how to teach at the elementary and secondary level, for example, or to add a focus like "reading specialist" or teaching English as a Second Language.
 Such diversification may make you a more attractive candidate to potential employers.